 - 35. When the ASC considers a new complaint it can decide that instead of an investigation 'other action' can be taken to resolve the complaint.
 This may be done where the ASC concludes that it would not be in the interests of good governance to undertake or complete an investigation of the alleged misconduct and where other action might be the simplest and most cost effective way of resolving the matter.
 Some circumstances under which it might be appropriate to take 'other action' to resolve a complaint are listed in Appendix 4. - 36.
+The 'other action' can be: - o arranging for the subject member to attend a training course - arranging for the subject member and the complainant to engage in a process of conciliation - o such other steps as appear appropriate to the ASC. - 37.
+If the ASC concludes that other action is an option, it must consult the MO before confirming its decision.

-If the ASC concludes that other action is an option, it must consult the MO before confirming its decision. - 37.
-If the MO confirms that other action would be appropriate, he/she will arrange for it to be implemented. - 38.
+- 38. If the MO confirms that other action would be appropriate, he/she will arrange for it to be implemented. - 39.
 Complaints that have been referred to the MO for other action should not be referred back to the SC if the other action is subsequently perceived to have been unsuccessful.
 The decision to take other action closes the opportunity to investigate and the ASC should communicate this clearly to all parties within five working days of the decision being taken.